osuosl/ganeti_webmgr/docs/source/dev/vagrant.rst

 From there you can visit |gwm| at (by default) 33.33.33.100:8000 in your web browser.

 .. note:: The reason we runserver on 0.0.0.0 is because by default it runs on
-    127.0.0.1 which is only accessable from the VM.
+    127.0.0.1 which is only accessible from the VM.

 More details on vagrant can be found at http://docs.vagrantup.com/v2/